City View Charter School: History

 In October 2004, the school was having difficulty meeting several requirements of the Hillsboro school district concerning enrollment numbers and tracking expenses.
 The City View School Board then voted to remove executive director Tonie Gomez, but the vote failed, with one board member then resigning.
 After another board member resigned, an issue with having enough state-licensed teachers, bills were not paid on-time, and with enrollment dropping to 49 students, the executive director resigned effective in February 2005.
 John Bloss was named as the interim director of City View in February.
 In these early days, parents of students assisted the school with its operations by working in the office, helping with recruitment, and cleaning the school.
 By November 2006 the school grew to 154 students at two locations, the original building and at Brookwood Baptist Church on Main Street.
 That month the Hillsboro school board unanimously approved a new three-year charter for the school.

 In 2008, Michelle Lorraine Wheeler, the school's bookkeeper, was accused of stealing from the school.
 Wheeler was convicted of embezzling from a charity while bookkeeping for the school.
 City View was not notified of Wheeler's conviction.
 As a condition of her probation Wheeler was required to notify all current and future clients in writing of her conviction.
-She resigned from her position in December 2007.
+She resigned from her position in December 2008.

 The missing money led the Hillsboro school board to declare the school in breach of contract as they questioned the school's financial stability.
 Wheeler was later charged with embezzling $91,000 from the school in 2006, and pleaded guilty to the charges in June 2008.
 She was sentenced to just under four years in prison for the thefts that started in September 2006 and included stealing in order to pay restitution for the earlier crime against her charity client.
 In June 2008, the Hillsboro school board determined the school was financially viable and rescinded their breach of contract.
 At that time the school had 155 students and began moving to a new single location at the Alliance Bible Church on Bentley Street.

 In January 2015, the school requested the Hillsboro School Board to increase funding to 90% of state allocations per student, which was denied and to be allowed to double the enrollment while requesting a ten-year extension on the charter, which was approved.
 The school had 192 students at that time and had received funding at 80% up to that point.

+The school moved from the Bible Church to Stucki Ave in April 2024.